50% Off: Plot

 Victor and Tyrus Kitt bring Nacho Varga to Gus Fring.
-Threatening harm to Nacho's father, Gus demands that Nacho gain Lalo Salamanca's trust and obtain information on the Salamancas' activities.
-Lalo tells Hector he does not trust Gus; Hector confirms the cartel tolerates Gus only because he earns well.
+Threatening harm to Nacho's father, Manuel, Gus demands that Nacho gain Lalo Salamanca's trust and obtain information on the Salamancas' activities.
+Later, Lalo tells Hector he does not trust Gus; Hector confirms the cartel tolerates Gus only because he earns well.

-Sticky and Ron, two drug users who received Jimmy McGill's 50 percent off business card, (Note: During the events of "Magic Man".) go on a multi-day binge.
-They purchase numerous bags of cocaine from the Salamanca stash house but the bags get stuck in the drainpipe.
-The police arrive just before Domingo Molina dislodges the drugs.
-He is arrested and the police prepare to raid the house.
-Nacho climbs over rooftops to sneak into the house and retrieve the drug stash before police enter.
-Lalo is impressed but worries Domingo may talk in jail.
-Still upset over Werner Ziegler's death, Mike Ehrmantraut has regularly been drinking to excess.
-While babysitting Kaylee Ehrmantraut, he lashes out at her when she asks for details about her father.
+Sticky and Ron, two drug users who received Jimmy McGill's 50% off business card, (Note: During the events of "Magic Man".) go on a multi-day crime binge.
+They purchase numerous bags of cocaine from the Salamanca stash house, but the bags get stuck in the drainpipe.
+The police arrive just before Domingo Molina can dislodge the drugs, and he is arrested.
+Right before the police raid the house, Nacho climbs over rooftops to sneak in and retrieve the drug stash, impressing Lalo.
+He is initially worried Domingo may talk in jail, but after Nacho vouches for him, decides a better way to make use of the situation.

+Still reeling over Werner Ziegler's death, Mike Ehrmantraut has regularly been drinking to excess.
+While babysitting Kaylee, he lashes out at her when she asks for details about her father.

 Kim Wexler is still apprehensive about Jimmy practicing law as Saul Goodman.
-Jimmy and Kim attend an open house together at Jimmy's insistence.
+Jimmy and Kim attend an open house together at Jimmy's insistence in an attempt to reconcile.
 Kim again thanks Jimmy for his effort to help her client accept the plea bargain, but says she does not want to succeed by lying.

 Jimmy turns on the Saul Goodman persona at the courthouse and avoids trials while obtaining favorable plea bargains for his clients, generating fees by producing a high case turnover.
 Assistant District Attorney Suzanne Ericsen, suspicious of Jimmy since Huell Babineaux's arrest, (Note: During the events of "Coushatta".) insists on formally resolving their pending cases during an already-scheduled appointment.
-Howard invites Jimmy to lunch, and Jimmy is unsettled by the reminder of his past.
+Howard Hamlin invites Jimmy to lunch, and Jimmy is unsettled by the reminder of his past.
 Jimmy later pays a custodian, the brother of one of his clients, to disable the courthouse elevator while he is inside with Ericsen, enabling him to informally work out several favorable deals.
-Nacho drives up after Jimmy leaves the courthouse and coerces Jimmy into his car.
+Nacho drives up after Jimmy leaves the courthouse and coerces him into his car.